cropgeeks/hpc-help/acceptable-use.rst

 .. important::
   This policy is subject to change, but we will always notify you of any changes via email at which point the latest version will then apply to you.
-The content in this policy is consistent with the `JISC Acceptable Use Policy`_ (by which we are bound) and the law.
+The content in this policy is consistent with the `JISC Acceptable Use Policy <https://community.jisc.ac.uk/library/acceptable-use-policy>`_ (by which we are bound) and the law.

-.. _`JISC Acceptable Use Policy`: https://community.jisc.ac.uk/library/acceptable-use-policy

 You agree: